 Those are the reasons why I state my point: in spite of what most accelerators originally think, acceleration is a process, not a business model.

-TS is diversifying and it makes sense.
+TechstarS is diversifying and it makes sense.
 YC now has Sam Altman on board and he’s adding his own twist of running things.
-But 500startups is the one I’d like to point out – they may be pivoting towards the sweet spot to become a strong contender, mixing a fund + accelerator + party thrower format.
+500startups is the one pivoting towards the sweet spot to become a strong contender, mixing a fund + accelerator + party thrower format (update: though the party has prooven excessive lately).
 They still need fix on cashflow issues (raising x investing) to ease the follow-on process and peak their efficiency on equity and returns.
-I also believe their internal structure is ever-changing, but they seem ok with that (I am also).
+I also believe their internal structure is ever-changing, but they seem ok with that.
 Even so, I’ve been scratching my head over something… to scale up acceleration the same way AngelList did with fundraising.